 Wearables pave the way to creating value-added services in banking because the security levels they provide appeal to daily consumers constantly seeking frictionless user experiences when managing their finances.
 Needless to say, banks must remain strategic and keep investing and innovating in tech stacks and R&D programs to remain competitive.

 For payments, wearable technology offers tangible benefits to consumers.
-Elegant designs paired with integrated capabilities and the easiness of tapping to pay with a wristband provides the unified integration people have been expected from banks and other financial institutions.
+Elegant designs paired with integrated capabilities and the easiness of tapping to pay with a wristband provides the unified integration people have expected from banks and other financial institutions.

 The need to stay connected goes hand in hand with the need to access baking services fast, securely, and transparently.
 Trust in delegating tasks to wearable payment solutions is what people need and expect from wearables today.

-Endless opportunities that will revolutionize banking
+Endless opportunities that will revolutionize the banking

 - Payments via NFC technology where consumers will be able to pay for retail items or coffee by placing a smartwatch close to an NFC-enabled POS terminal.
 In 2020, transactions made via wearables amassed 20% of mobile payments, with a volume of $500 billion in total transactions made.